Pusat Bandar Puchong LRT station

-Pusat Bandar Puchong LRT station is a light rapid transit station at Puchong Town Centre, in Puchong, Selangor.
-It is operated under the Sri Petaling Line network, between Taman Perindustrian Puchong and IOI Puchong Jaya station.
-The station is located just beside the busy Damansara-Puchong Expressway (LDP).
-Like most other LRT stations operating in Klang Valley, this station is an elevated station, which consists of two side platforms.
+The Pusat Bandar Puchong LRT station is a light rapid transit (LRT) station serving the Puchong town centre in Selangor.
+It is part of the LRT Sri Petaling Line.
+The station is located beside the busy Damansara–Puchong Expressway (LDP).
+Like most other LRT stations operating in the Klang Valley, this station is an elevated station, which consists of two side platforms.

-The station is located near to Tesco Puchong and it is about 25 km south of Kuala Lumpur, the capital of Malaysia.
-A pedestrian bridge over Damansara-Puchong Expressway connects the station to Setia Walk.
-The station is also provides a direct link to Tesco Puchong via a pedestrian bridge.
-It mainly serves the residences from Taman Wawasan Puchong and Bandar Puteri Puchong.
-Shop lots can also be found near Tesco Puchong as well as Setia Walk.
+The station is located near Lotus's Puchong and it is about 25 km south of Kuala Lumpur, the capital of Malaysia.
+A pedestrian bridge over the LDP connects the station to SetiaWalk.
+The station also provides a direct link to Lotus's Puchong via a pedestrian bridge.
+It mainly serves the residences of Pusat Bandar Puchong, Taman Wawasan Puchong and Bandar Puteri Puchong.
+Shop lots can also be found near Lotus's Puchong, as well as SetiaWalk.

-The station is a part of the Sri Petaling Line Extension Project proposed in 2006.
-The station was opened on 31 March 2016 as a part of the second phase, which includes another 3 stations in Puchong.
+The station is a part of the LRT Sri Petaling Line extension project which was proposed in 2006.
+The station was opened on 31 March 2016 as part of the Phase 2 of the project, which included another 3 stations in Puchong.

 History

-The extension of both Sri Petaling Line and Kelana Jaya Line were announced on 29 August 2006 by then Malaysian Deputy Prime Minister Mohd Najib Abdul Razak.
-This is also confirmed by then Prime Minister of Malaysia Tun Abdullah Badawi in his National Budget speech in 2006.
-The current site of the station was confirmed in 2007 and was initially named Bandar Metro Puchong station.
+The extension of both Sri Petaling Line and Kelana Jaya Line was announced on 29 August 2006 by then Deputy Prime Minister of Malaysia Najib Razak.
+This was also confirmed by then Prime Minister of Malaysia Abdullah Ahmad Badawi in his National Budget speech in 2006.
+The current site of the station was confirmed in 2007 and was initially named Bandar Metro Puchong.

-Construction started in 2010, while fault free test runs of the trains started on 22 January 2016.
-Although it faced some delays, the station was opened on 31 March 2016, as a part of the second phase of the extension.
+Construction started in 2010, while fault-free test runs of the trains at the station started on 22 January 2016.
+Although it faced some delays, the station was opened on 31 March 2016, as part of the second phase of the extension project.

-The construction was complained to have caused damage on roads and shops to the nearby areas.
-The construction of the extension was said to have caused a flash flood in the area near the station.
-The slow progress of the construction was complained by residences nearby, and it had caused disruption to the shop owners nearby as it occupies the parking space provided in the area.
+The construction was claimed to have caused damages on the roads and shops in the nearby areas.
+The construction of the extension project was also said to have caused flash floods in the area surrounding the station.
+The slow progress of the construction raised many complaints by the residents nearby.
+It also caused a disruption of businesses to the shop owners nearby as the construction occupied the parking spaces provided in the area.